 It's tempting to put this guy out of his misery, but I can't afford the extra attention.

 I spot the next building I'm going to raid and advance.

-The only problem with this building on the right is that it's got two rooms on opposite sides of the main hallway, and I'm fresh out of training on room clearance.
+The only problem with this building on the right is that it's got two rooms on opposite sides of the main hallway.
 Do I look left first?
 Do I look right?
 How should I enter the building?
 Should I crawl?

 Now's not the time for debate.
 I run inside.